 When I was coming to NYSC through orientation and later leaving through the “passing out/completion” ceremony, I noticed things about the lack of organization.
 For those that stayed the three weeks in camp, you’ll know that there were certainly challenges with the way the hostels were maintained and the number of people occupying the rooms.

 As for the completion, when picking up the certificates, I would have assumed that there would be some more organization in addition to the location by code number.
-However, as for me, corps members were jam-packed in a group.
+However, corps members were jam-packed in a group.
 Everyone was struggling to get to the front to pick up a certificate while we were outside under the sun.
 As far as the schedule for the closing ceremony, that was not provided.
 People were waiting and wondering when they would pick up the certificate after the parade.

-In all, as I stated above, my feelings about NYSC are mixed.
+In all, as I stated before, my feelings about NYSC are mixed.
 I do believe in the idea and the experience.
 However, I think steps should be taken so it is better implemented.
 Have you gone through Nigeria’s NYSC?
 What do you think about the service year?